Skip to Main Content

 Here is how this works in practice.
 We place line producers who own the budget and the physical execution of a production, taking a project from a costed schedule through to delivered wrap.
 Our network is centred on Cape Town and Johannesburg, where a deep, top-tier community of line producers has been built on decades of servicing global features, streaming series and large-scale commercials.
 The line producers we supply prepare detailed budgets, negotiate crew and supplier deals, manage cash flow and steer the production through its schedule, and they know exactly how to structure a project to qualify for South Africa's DTIC rebates.

 Here is the breakdown.
 South Africa is one of the world's top destinations for servicing global features, series and commercials, and a line producer here works within an unusually favourable cost and rebates environment.
-The Department of Trade, Industry and Competition administers a long-established production rebates, historically a rebate of around 25% of qualifying South African production expenditure for foreign productions, with an uplift for post-prod completed locally.
+The Department of Trade, Industry and Competition administers a long-set up production rebates, in the past a rebates of around 25% of qualifying South African production expenditure for foreign shoots, with an uplift for post-prod completed locally.
 The National Film and Video Foundation supports the sector.
 Regional film commissions in Cape Town, Gauteng and KwaZulu-Natal help production.
 The favourable South African rand exchange rate adds a further structural cost advantage.

 Here is what that looks like on the ground.
-A mature, worldwide seasoned crew base means most productions can crew fully in-country, simplifying budgeting.
+A mature, worldwide seasoned crew base means most shoots can crew fully in-country, simplifying budget work.
 Cape Town Film Studios anchors the infrastructure.
-The convenient UTC+2 time zone keeps line producers accessible to European financiers and studios.
-Productions such as the Starz series 'Black Sails' have shown how good a project can be physically produced from South Africa.
+The convenient UTC+2 time zone keeps line producers easy to reach to European financiers and studios.
+Productions such as the Starz series 'Black Sails' have shown how good a project can be in person produced from South Africa.

 ACT 03